Your agreement with us

 - Some types of accommodation (such as apartments, or hotel rooms with reductions for three adults) are priced according to the number of people staying there.
 If your booking changes because someone in your party cancels, we will recalculate your booking cost based on the new number of people going.
 If fewer people share the accommodation, then the cost for them may go up.
 This extra cost is not a cancellation charge, and it is not covered by travel insurance.

-- Subject always to clause 4.3, if you are prevented from taking the holiday you have booked, you may transfer your booking to another person, provided you meet the following conditions:
+- Subject always to section 3.3, if you are prevented from taking the holiday you have booked, you may transfer your booking to another person, provided you meet the following conditions:

 - The person to whom you transfer your holiday booking must comply with all the terms of the existing booking;

 - That person must accept the transfer and the terms of Our Agreement;

 - That person must show us new evidence of their holiday insurance, as your policy cannot be transferred to another person (and the premium cannot be refunded);

 - We will also charge amendment fees in accordance with section 3.1.
 This will be added to the new Invoice issued to that person;

 - You cannot transfer a holiday booking within 14 days of departure; and